eblOwOx/Fluffy-Arch/README.md

 ## Building the image

+There's maybe others ways to do it, but for now its the only way i found to build the image.

 You're going to need pacman as a packet manager in order to build the image.

 Also install the package called archiso to build the image.